Out West, Biden points to wildfires to push for big rebuild

 Besides the Republican opposition in Congress, Biden needs to overcome the skepticism of two key centrist Democrats in the closely divided Senate.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona have expressed concerns about the size of the $3.5 trillion spending package.

-Manchin said Sunday, “I cannot support $3.5 trillion,” citing his opposition to a proposed increase in the corporate tax rate from 21% to 28% and vast new social spending envisioned by the president.
+Manchin said Sunday, “I cannot support $3.5 trillion,” citing, in particular, his opposition to a proposed increase in the corporate tax rate from 21% to 28% and vast new social spending envisioned by the president.
 Manchin also complained about a process he said feels rushed.

-In California, Biden appeared to respond to those concerned about the plan’s size, saying the cost “may be” as much as $3.5 trillion and would be spread out over 10 years, a period during which the economy is expected to grow.

 The 100-member Senate is evenly split between Democrats and Republicans.
-Given solid GOP opposition, Biden’s plan cannot pass the Senate without Manchin or Sinema’s support.
+Given solid GOP opposition, Biden’s plan would fail to clear the Senate without Manchin and Sinema’s support.

-The climate provisions in Biden’s plans include tax incentives for clean energy and electric vehicles, investments to transition the economy away from fossil fuels and toward renewable sources such as wind and solar power, and creation of a civilian climate corps.
+The climate provisions in Biden’s budget include tax incentives for clean energy and electric vehicles, investments to transition the economy away from fossil fuels and toward renewable sources such as wind and solar power and creation of a civilian climate corps.

+The stop in Idaho, a state Biden lost by more than 30 percentage points last year, offered Biden a deep-red backdrop to argue that climate investments should be a priority across party lines.
+Idaho and California have seen wildfire season turn into a year-round scourge.

 The Biden administration in June laid out a strategy to deal with the growing wildfire threat, which included hiring more federal firefighters and implementing new technologies to detect and address fires quickly.
 Last month, the president approved a disaster declaration for California, providing federal aid for the counties affected by the Dixie and River fires.
-He issued another disaster declaration for the state just before Monday’s visit aimed at areas affected by the Caldor Fire.
+Just ahead of Monday’s visit, he issued another disaster declaration for the state, this time aimed at areas affected by the Caldor Fire.

-Superville reported from Washington.
-Associated Press writers Rebecca Boone and Keith Ridler in Boise and Aamer Madhani in Wilmington, Delaware, contributed to this report.